 - Previous and present usage of the primary production area and the adjoining sites (e.g. crop grown, feed lot, animal production, hazardous waste site, sewage treatment site, mining extraction site) to identify potential microbial hazards including faecal contamination and contamination by organic waste and potential environmental hazards that could be carried to the growing site. - The access of farm and wild animals to the site and to water sources used in primary production to identify potential faecal contamination of the soils and water and the risk of contaminating crop.
 Existing practices should be reviewed to assess the prevalence and likelihood of uncontrolled deposits of animal faeces coming into contact with crops.
-Domestic and wild animals should be excluded, as far as possible, from fresh produce growing areas during the growing and harvesting season. - Potential for contaminating produce fields from leaking or overflowing manure storage sites and flooding from polluted surface waters.
+Considering this potential source of contamination, efforts should be made to protect fresh produce growing areas from animals.
+As far as possible, domestic and wild animal should be excluded from the area. - Potential for contaminating produce fields from leaking or overflowing manure storage sites and flooding from polluted surface waters.